 Boulder drivers can expect to see a hike in their rates in the range of 30% for minor moving violations such as tailgating or blowing through a stop sign, 63% for more severe infractions such as DUI.

-Below you’ll see how much rates increase, on average, for common traffic violations.
+Below you’ll see how much rates increase, on average, for ordinary traffic violations.

-Remember, though, that because insurance companies assess risk differently, you can still save by comparison shopping, because one carrier may ding you a lot for a citation, while another may spike your rate by much less.
+Remember, insurance companies assess risk differently, so you can still save by comparison shopping because one carrier may ding you a lot for a citation.
+At the same time, another may increase your rate by much less.

 |Violation||Average rate||Rate after violation||$ Increase||% Increase|

 |Driving without insurance||$2,288||$2,472||$184||8%|